El Salvador: Religion

 The majority of the population in El Salvador is Christian.
-Roman Catholics (47%) and Protestants (33%) are the two major religious groups in the country, with the Catholic Church the largest denomination.
-Those not affiliated with any religious group amount to 17% of the population.
-The remainder of the population (3%) is made up of Jehovah's Witnesses, Hare Krishnas, Muslims, Jews, Buddhists, Latter-day Saints, and those adhering to indigenous religious beliefs.
+Catholics (43.3%) and Protestants (33.9%) are the two major religious groups in the country, with the Catholic Church the largest denomination.
+Those not affiliated with any religious group amount to 18.6% of the population.
+The remaining is that of 3% Jehovah's Witnesses, Hare Krishnas sect of Hinduism, Muslims, Jews, Buddhists, Latter-day Saints, and those adhering to indigenous religious beliefs, and 1.2% being made up of those who identify as agnostic or atheist.
 The number of evangelicals in the country is growing rapidly. Óscar Romero, the first Salvadoran saint, was canonized by Pope Francis on 14 October 2018.

 Education

 The public education system in El Salvador is severely lacking in resources.
 Class sizes in public schools can be as large as 50 children per classroom.
 Salvadorans who can afford the cost often choose to send their children to private schools, which are regarded as being better-quality than public schools.
 Most private schools follow American, European or other advanced systems.
 Lower-income families are forced to rely on public education.

 Education in El Salvador is free through high school.
 After nine years of basic education (elementary–middle school), students have the option of a two-year high school or a three-year high school.
 A two-year high school prepares the student for transfer to a university.
 A three-year high school allows the student to graduate and enter the workforce in a vocational career, or to transfer to a university to further their education in their chosen field.

 Universities in El Salvador include a central public institution, the Universidad de El Salvador, and many other specialized private universities.
-El Salvador was ranked 96th in the Global Innovation Index in 2021, up from 108th in 2019.
+El Salvador was ranked 98th in the Global Innovation Index in 2025, up from 108th in 2019.